A formula for systems of Boolean polynomial equations and applications to computational complexity

-More notations are required to state \refThm{3_Thm2} exactly.
-We will first introduce the definition of the CNF-SAT problem, next define notations on systems related to CNF-SAT, and then mention the other notations.
+More notations will be required to state \refThm{3_Thm1}.
+We will first introduce the definition of the CNF-SAT problem, next define notations on systems which involve CNF-SAT, and then mention the others.

 Let $x$ be a variable.
-To distinguish $x$ and $\lnot x = x+1$, we call the former a positive literal, and the latter a negative literal.
+To distinguish $x$ and $\lnot x = x+1$, we call the former a positive literal and the latter a negative literal.
 A literal means either one of both.
-The CNF-SAT problem is the problem of deciding if there exists an assignment of variables which satisfies a given conjunction of clauses, where a clause means a disjunction of literals.
+The CNF-SAT problem is the problem of deciding if there exists an assignment of variables which satisfies a conjunction of clauses, where a clause means a disjunction of literals.
 For instance, a CNF-SAT problem is solving \envHLineCm[3_PL_EqBolEx] { x_1 \land (\lnot x_1 \lor x_2) } { \vlT } which is satisfiable because \envM { (x_1, x_2) } { (\vlT, \vlT) } is a solution.
-It is easily seen from the property of conjunction that \refEq{3_PL_EqBolEx} is equivalent to the system of Boolean equations, \envPLine[3_PL_EqBolExSys] { \left\{ \right. }
+It is easily seen from the annihilator and identity laws for $\land$ that \refEq{3_PL_EqBolEx} is equivalent to the system of Boolean equations, \envPLine[3_PL_EqBolExSys] { \left\{ \right. }